danisot/danisot/README.md

 - 👋 Hi, I’m @danisot
 - 👀 I’m interested in Cybersecurity and Software Development
-- 💞️ I’m looking to collaborate on cybersecurity tools projects
+- 💞️ I’m looking to collaborate on security tools projects

 <!---
 danisot/danisot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.